 During athletic practices, events, and other outdoor activities, weather conditions are closely monitored.
-All activitiy is stopped if/when lightning creates threatening conditions.
+All activity is stopped if/when lightning creates threatening conditions.
 In the event of a tornado warning, all participants and attendees will be directed to the nearest school's designated shelter area.

 While the primary function of district FEMA safe rooms is to protect students and staff members during the school day, the intent has always been to make them available to the public whenever possible.
-Neighborhood residents and district employees have volunteered to serve as FEMA safe room hosts in the event of a tornado or other severe weather outside of the regular school day.
+Neighborhood residents and district employees serve as FEMA safe room hosts in the event of a tornado or other severe weather outside of the regular school day.

 When severe weather is anticipated, safe room hosts are alerted and prepare to open safe rooms if necessary.
-District administrators receive regular updates from Cowley County Emergency Management and if/when a potential need for shelter arises, volunteers are given the OK to open safe rooms when they can.
+District administrators receive regular updates from Cowley County Emergency Management and if/when a potential need for shelter arises, safe rooms hosts are given the OK to open safe rooms when they can.
 A green flag will be posted at the appropriate entrance to signify a safe room is open.
 Also, the district Twitter feed (@ArkCitySchools) is a good place to look for status updates.

 The following regulations will apply: No pets, except service animals, are allowed in the safe rooms.
 Drugs, except properly prescribed medications, alcohol, and weapons are also prohibited.
 The school district is making these areas available as a service to the community and is not responsible for accidents or injuries occurring while the safe rooms are in use by community members.
 For the protection and safety of all, guests are asked to comply with all requests from FEMA safe room hosts and remain inside the shelters until the severe weather threat has passed.